-Severe technical problems have plagued the Maryland Health Connection website.
+Severe technical problems plagued the Maryland Health Connection website in 2014.
 Some consumers who were unable to sign up for private insurance were temporarily enrolled in the state’s high-risk insurance program, at the state’s expense.
 Problems with determining who qualifies for Medicaid means the state may make about $20 million in unnecessary payments over two years.
 Maryland fired its prime contractor, Noridian Healthcare Solutions, and hired Deloitte Consulting to adapt Connecticut’s successful technology for use by Maryland.
 Consultants put the cost of rebuilding the Maryland Health Connection website at up to $60 million.

 In addition, the Maryland Health Benefit exchange, which oversees the marketplace, has repeatedly delayed the launch of the Small Business Health Options Program (SHOP).
 Work on the SHOP website was put on hold in February, and the launch date pushed back until Jan.
 1, 2015.
 As of April, small businesses can purchase policies and receive tax credits by working directly with insurers or through brokers or third-party administrators (TPAs).
 Thirteen insurers are selling small-business plans.

 Maryland was an early adopter of the health insurance marketplace envisioned by the Affordable Care Act (ACA).
 While many other states waited to see the outcome of the Supreme Court challenge to the ACA, Maryland moved ahead.
 The Maryland Health Benefit Exchange (MHBE) was signed into law in April 2011, with additional legislation passed in May 2012.
 The MHBE was later rebranded as the Maryland Health Connection.
 In December 2012, the Maryland Health Connection was among the first six state-based exchanges to be approved by the federal government.